 The YA, coming-of-age genre has such an amazing history of exploring love stories and relationships of all kinds, and pioneering new voices and styles, that it’s totally unsurprising that it’s been a major trailblazer in bringing a whole range of LGBTQ books to the fore and changing the landscape of LGBTQ literature across all genres and ages.

-5. Oranges are Not the Only Fruit by Jeanette Winterson
+by Jeanette Winterson (1985) Oranges Are Not the Only Fruit

 Jeanette Winterson’s semi-autobiographical novel is about a young girl growing up in the Pennines, who is adopted by evangelists from the Pentecostal Church.
 As a teenager, she finds herself falling for another girl – so her mother’s friends from church subject her to a series of exorcisms… This absolutely brilliant, darkly comical read won the Whitbread First Novel Award back in 1985.